Data-Efficient Indentation Size Effect Correction in Steels Using Machine Learning and Physics-Constrained Neural Network: Results and Discussion

 \subsubsection{SHAP Analysis}

 }

-SHAP analysis was applied to both the Random Forest and Neural Network models to determine whether predictions are anchored to area-invariant contact mechanics descriptors or to geometrically derived parameters carrying systematic pile-up errors (see Figure~\ref{fig:SHAP}).
+SHAP analysis was applied to the Random Forest, the bottlenecked Neural Network, and the PCNN-DI to determine whether predictions are anchored to area-invariant contact-mechanics descriptors or to geometrically derived parameters carrying systematic pile-up errors (Figure~\ref{fig:SHAP}).
 Because indentation features are strongly collinear, SHAP values are interpreted as model-specific attribution indicators rather than unique physical causal rankings.

-For random forest the SHAP summary plot (Figure~\ref{fig:RF_SHAP}) shows that the three features carrying the largest meaning absolute SHAP values are \({H}/{E_{r}}\), \({P_{\max}}/{S^{2}}\), and the plasticity index \({W_{p}}/W_{\text{tot}}\).
-In contrast, the direct geometric parameters \(h_{c}\), \(h_{\max}\ \), and \(A_{c}\) receive near-zero SHAP weight.
-This feature hierarchy is consistent with the area-invariant contact mechanics established by Joslin and Oliver \cite{joslinNewMethodAnalyzing1990}: as it was mentioned above, since \(\text{H\ } \propto {P_{\max}}/{A_{c}}\) and \(E_{r}\ \propto {S}/{\sqrt{A_{c}}}\), the ratio \({P_{\max}}/{S^{2}} \propto {H}/{E_{r}^{2}}\) is independent of \(A_{c}\) and therefore insensitive to elastoplastic pile-up magnitude and area function calibration error.
-The Random Forest achieves pile-up bypass at the input level, by assigning low predictive weight to \(A_{c}\)-dependent geometric descriptors and anchoring predictions to dimensionless ratios that are physically invariant to contact area estimation errors.
-The complementary high weight on \({W_{p}}/{W_{\text{tot}}}\) is consistent with its role as a direct measure of the elastic-to-plastic work partitioning, which encodes the strain-hardening state of the material independently of the contact geometry \cite{chengRelationshipsHardnessElastic1998}.
+For the Random Forest, the SHAP summary plot (Figure~\ref{fig:RF_SHAP}) shows that the three features carrying the largest mean absolute SHAP values are \({H}/{E_{r}}\), \({P_{\max}}/{S^{2}}\), and the plasticity index \({W_{p}}/W_{\text{tot}}\).
+In contrast, the direct geometric parameters \(h_{c}\), \(h_{\max}\), and \(A_{c}\) do not appear among the ten highest-ranked features, while the included depth ratio \(h_{c}/h_{\max}\) has SHAP values concentrated near zero.
+This feature hierarchy is consistent with the area-invariant contact mechanics established by Joslin and Oliver \cite{joslinNewMethodAnalyzing1990}: since \(H \propto {P_{\max}}/{A_{c}}\) and \(E_{r} \propto {S}/{\sqrt{A_{c}}}\), the ratio \({P_{\max}}/{S^{2}} \propto {H}/{E_{r}^{2}}\) is independent of \(A_{c}\) and therefore insensitive to elastoplastic pile-up magnitude and area-function calibration error.
+The Random Forest achieves pile-up bypass at the input level, assigning low predictive weight to \(A_{c}\)-dependent geometric descriptors and anchoring predictions to ratios that are physically invariant to contact-area estimation errors.
+The complementary high weight on \({W_{p}}/{W_{\text{tot}}}\) is consistent with its role as a direct measure of elastic-to-plastic work partitioning, which encodes the strain-hardening state of the material independently of the contact geometry \cite{chengRelationshipsHardnessElastic1998}.